Chart Color Schemes

 Population

-Peregian Springs lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends
+Peregian Springs lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Peregian Springs' population was approximately 11,962 as of November 2025.
-This figure represents an increase of 1,268 people since the 2021 Census, which reported a population of 10,694.
-The growth is inferred from the estimated resident population of 11,859 in June 2024 and an additional 114 validated new addresses since the Census date.
-This results in a population density ratio of 1,973 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Peregian Springs' growth rate of 11.9% since the 2021 census exceeded both the SA3 area (6.5%) and non-metro areas, making it a growth leader in the region.
+Peregian Springs' population was approximately 10,694 as of the 2021 Census.
+By Feb 2026, it had increased to around 11,878, reflecting a growth of 1,184 people (11.1%) since the Census date.
+This increase is inferred from the estimated resident population of 11,859 in June 2024 and an additional 115 validated new addresses since the Census date.
+The population density was approximately 1,960 persons per square kilometer as of Feb 2026, exceeding the average seen across national locations assessed by AreaSearch.
+Peregian Springs' growth rate of 11.1% since the 2021 Census surpassed both the SA3 area (5.9%) and the Rest of Qld, making it a growth leader in the region.
 Interstate migration contributed approximately 53.1% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts.
-Future population dynamics project an above median growth for Australia's non-metropolitan areas, with the area expected to increase by 2,283 persons to 2041, reflecting an overall increase of 18.2% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking ahead, an above median population growth is projected for Australia's non-metropolitan areas, with Peregian Springs expected to increase by 2,283 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 19.1% over the 17 years.

 Frequently Asked Questions - Population